 Apart from that, I also have less uncanny reasons to want to travel to Iceland.
 If you share this dream of mine, read on and let me know what are your reasons!

 1. To see a glacier

-Whenever I will visit Iceland winter time, the very first spot I’ll be heading to is a glacier.
-The view of a candid mass of ice standing conscious of its beauty in front of me, never loses its allure.
+Whenever I will visit Iceland in winter time, the very first spot I’ll be heading to is a glacier.
+The view of a candid mass of ice standing conscious of its beauty in front of me never loses its allure.